 AND CERTIFICATES......
-In the opinion of Bond Counsel, under existing law interest on the Tax-Exempt Obligations is excludable from gross income for federal income tax purposes and the Tax-Exempt Obligations are not "private activity bonds".
+In the opinion of Bond Counsel, under existing law interest on the Tax-Exempt Bonds and Certificates (the "Tax-Exempt Obligations") is excludable from gross income for federal income tax purposes and the Tax-Exempt Obligations are not "private activity bonds".
 See "Tax Matters - The Tax-Exempt Bonds and the Certificates" for a discussion of the opinion of Bond Counsel, including a description of alternative minimum tax consequences for corporations.